bcgsc/abyss/README.md

 =====

-ABySS is a *de novo* sequence assembler intended for short paired-end reads and large genomes, but it also works well for smaller bacterial genomes.
+ABySS is a *de novo* sequence assembler intended for short paired-end reads and large genomes, but it also works well for small (e.g. bacterial) genomes.

 Please [cite our papers](#citation).